How to Use a Rowing Machine Even If You’re a Total Beginner

 Proper Rowing Machine Form

-Getting Comfortable With Rowing Machine Workouts
+How to Get Comfortable with Rowing Machine Workouts

 What do the numbers on the screen mean?
 Do I need to set anything up?
 Am I going to look silly?
-These questions and more tend to plague non-rowers, whether they are faced with how to use a rowing machine in the gym or one at home like the Peloton Row.
+These questions and more tend to plague non-rowers, whether they are faced with how to use a rowing machine in the gym or one at home, like the Peloton Row.
 Here, we’re breaking down everything beginners need to know about how to use a rowing machine correctly so you can confidently and successfully take advantage of this efficient total-body workout.

 What Beginners to Rowing Machines Need to Know